 A Certificate of Achievement is awarded upon completion of all required courses with a grade of C or better.

-- Create a design portfolio and industry marketing materials and production documents.
+- Create a digital design portfolio and industry marketing materials and technical production documents.

 - Utilize current draping and drafting methods to create original patterns.